Hyundai Battery Discharging Warning: What It Means and How to Fix It

 Serpentine Belt

-A worn serpentine belt or weak belt tensioner can be why a Hyundai shows the battery is discharged when driving.
+A worn serpentine belt or weak belt tensioner can cause a Hyundai to show the battery is discharged when driving.

 Ground Connection